-This is the best, and more importantly easiest, Easter Chick Craft out there.
+This is the best and easiest Easter Chick Craft out there.
 You only need a couple of supplies to create this cute Easter Chick.
 Learn how to make them here in under 5 minutes.

 This site may contain affiliate links to products.
 I may receive a small commission (at no extra costs to you) for purchases made through these links.

 Believe it or not, but I just recently started to use a glue gun for my crafts!
 And let me tell you it’s life-changing.
 My mother-in-law gave me her old glue gun from the ’90s and it’s working fairly okay.
 But I ended up buying a newer model and it is simply amazing.
 Things stick together instantly.
 No more pressing things together for 5-10 minutes. 🙂 I can’t believe I waited that long.

 - Construction paper – colors of your choice.

 - Plastic eggs – the size of the egg is up to you.
 I use a smaller size since we use them for decoration.
 Check out the decoration idea at the end of the post.

 - Feathers – I bought mine from Amazon and they will last you forever

 - A Sharpie – Black or brown is best.